elysiajs/documentation/docs/integrations/astro.md

 ::: tip
 You can run Elysia server without running Astro on Bun thanks to WinterCG support.

-However some plugins like **Elysia Static** may not work if you are running Nextjs on Node.
+However some plugins like **Elysia Static** may not work if you are running Astro on Node.
 :::

 With this approach, you can have co-location of both frontend and backend in a single repository and have End-to-end type-safety with Eden.